 A sequence of Professional Studies (TCH) and English methods courses must be followed.
 Continuance in the sequence requires a grade of C or higher.
 There are NO exceptions to course pre-requisites or to the sequence of the following courses:

-Note: A passing score on the state Content Test must be achieved before enrollment in ENG 297.
+Note: Notice of a passing score on the state Content Test must be received before enrollment in ENG 297

 This sequence takes 5 semesters to complete.
 Candidates participating in the Professional Development School program (PDS) will have a slightly adjusted sequence of courses.